Srujan2706/E_Commerce_Product_Catalog/README.md

 ## 📦 Features

-- **Customer Management** – Add, view, and manage customer data.
+- **Customer Management** – Register, Login, and add product to their respective cart, and pay them.
-- **Seller Management** – Register sellers and their product listings.
+- **Seller Management** – Register, Login, and add products so that customer can buy it.
 - **Product Catalog** – Create and browse product data (ID, name, price, quantity).
-- **Cart System** – Add to cart, view active cart, and delete or checkout.
+- **Cart System** – Create cart, add product to cart.
-- **Payment Simulation** – Complete orders using a mock payment flow.
+- **Payment Simulation** – Calculates the total amount to be paid, and checks whether the payment process is successful or not.

 ---